 Knowing that Prado got all necessary attention we’re optimistic that all collateral damages of this great mechanic in Las Vegas are repaired.

-After a few hours drive thru rather disappointing landscape Prado seems to get some fever.
-The coolant temperature raises.
+After a few hours’ drive thru rather disappointing landscape Prado seems to get some fever.
+The coolant temperature rises.
 What the hell.
 Again we open the hood.
-And again we discover immediately the cause for Prado’s fever: the radiator cap is not properly closed.
+And again we discover immediately the cause for Prado’s feeling uneasy: the radiator cap is not properly closed.
 Coolant spread all over the engine.